-partners in more than 80 countries
+partners in 75 countries

-Paris 1 Panthéon-Sorbonne also strives to develop its strategy to attract international students, professors and administrative staff members, to internationalise its curricula and encourage the mobility of its students.
+Paris 1 Panthéon-Sorbonne also strives to develop its strategy to attract international students, professors and administrative staff members, to internationalise its courses and to encourage the mobility of its students.
 The university, which has been awarded the "Choose France" label, implements actions aimed at improving the reception of these target groups.
-Over the last few years, Université Paris 1 Panthéon-Sorbonne has enabled an ever-increasing number of students, professors and administrative staff members to go abroad, in Europe, but also outside Europe, thanks to the Erasmus+ programme.
+Over the last few years, thanks to the Erasmus+ programme, Université Paris 1 Panthéon-Sorbonne has enabled an ever-increasing number of students, professors and administrative staff members to go abroad, in Europe, but also outside Europe.
 The impact of these mobilities covers multiple dimensions by increasing qualification levels to train the necessary talents that society needs; by improving the quality and relevance of higher education through transnational cooperation; by linking higher education, research and businesses to foster excellence and regional development; and by improving governance and exchange of practices.
-In addition, the university participates, through various projects (such as OLA 3.0, LLOM or DIRE-MED), in developing innovative forms of mobility management and support for exchange students.
+Paris 1 Panthéon-Sorbonne has also participated, through various projects (such as OLA 3.0, LLOM or DIRE-MED), in developing innovative forms of mobility management and support for exchange students.

-International Relations Department
+The International Relations Department (DRI)

 The International Relations Department, based at the Maison internationale, contributes to the development and is responsible for the successful implementation of the university's international strategy.